kstastny/Talks/azure-functions/presentation/slides/index.md

 * different plans have different [limits](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale)

-' pricing differes
+' pricing differs
 ' App Service - you have to set the scaling correctly but you pay nothing extra ("only" for the app service plan) ' Premium - consumption with extra features (no cold start, unlimited execution duration, ...)
 ' https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale
-' Consumption plan - can be limited by daily usage quota. https://azure.microsoft.com/is-is/pricing/details/functions/ ' minimum execution time and memory for a single function execution is 100 ms and 128 mb respectively (i.e. one run is minimum of 1/80 GB-sec)
+' Consumption plan - can be limited by daily usage quota. https://azure.microsoft.com/is-is/pricing/details/functions/ ' minimum execution time and memory for a single function execution is 100 ms and 128 MB respectively (i.e. one run is minimum of 1/80 GB-sec)